shivcoderss/titanic-eda-streamlit/README.md

 ## 📂 Dataset

 The app uses the `train.csv` file from the [Kaggle Titanic Challenge](https://www.kaggle.com/competitions/titanic).
-Make sure to rename the file as `titanic.csv` and place it in the root folder.

 ---